Bank Efficiency Ratio Formula (Table of Contents)

 Bank Efficiency Ratio Formula – Example #2

-Let us take another example of the same Bank A who has recently started and they want to identify the efficiency ratio of the bank to analyze how well the company is using its resources to generate revenue.
+Let us take another example of the same Bank A, which has recently started, and they want to identify the bank’s efficiency ratio to analyze how well the company is using its resources to generate revenue.
 Bank’s Provision for credit losses is $ 9000.

 Solution: